tweag/python-monorepo-example/9999-99-99-bazel-haskell.md

 ---

-Publishing code to the world is easy these days: take your code, tack on some extra metadata onto it, call that a package and upload it to [npmjs.com][npmjs] / [crates.io][crates-io] / [Hackage][hackage] / etc. It's also easy for other developers to include your code as part of their project: build tools are available to pull your package from
+Publishing code to the world is easy these days: take your code, tack some extra metadata onto it, call that a package and upload it to [npmjs.com][npmjs] / [crates.io][crates-io] / [Hackage][hackage] / etc. It's also easy for other developers to include your code as part of their project: build tools are available to pull your package from